jpalardy/dotfiles/vim/pack/bundle/start/ale/README.md

 let g:ale_keep_list_window_open = 1
 ```

+You can also set `let g:ale_list_vertical = 1` to open the windows vertically
+instead of the default horizontally.

 <a name="faq-jsx-stylelint-eslint"></a>

-### 5.xi.
+### 5.xii.
 How can I check JSX files with both stylelint and eslint?

 If you configure ALE options correctly in your vimrc file, and install
 the right tools, you can check JSX files with stylelint and eslint.